If you’re searching for what to serve with brisket, you’ve come to the right place!

-If you’re looking for brisket side dishes that qualify as the ultimate comfort foods, then look no further than corn pudding.
+If you’re looking for brisket side dishes that qualify as the ultimate comfort foods, then look no further than Corn Pudding.

-Although corn pudding is typically sweet, you can give the dish a secret twist by adding a savory taste to it so that it goes well with your brisket.
+Although corn pudding is typically sweet, you can give the dish a secret twist by adding a savory taste to it so it goes well with your brisket.

-Grilled peaches are unique and will forever be your favorite way to serve peaches.
+Grilled Peaches are unique and will forever be your favorite way to serve peaches.

-The first time that I served this at a dinner party, I literally didn’t get the plate to the table before everyone had eaten them.
+The first time that I served this at a dinner party, I didn’t get the plate to the table before everyone had eaten them.

 My advice is to cook more than you think that people will eat.